yangwu1227/leetcode-ds-algo/README.md

 - **Debian GNU/Linux 12 (Bookworm)**: Replace the default files with those in the `.vscode_debian` configuration

 ### Tools and Dependencies

 - **Compiler**: The code is compiled using `g++` with support for C++17 standard features.

 - **Debugger**:

   - MacOS: [lldb](https://lldb.llvm.org/) with [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) VSCode extension

   - Debian: [gdb](https://sourceware.org/gdb/) with native VSCode debugging support

+- **Build Workflows**:

-- **Build Configuration**: The build system is set up using the `tasks.json` and `launch.json` files in the respective `.vscode` directories.
-Additionally, each solution has a corresponding `Makefile` for compiling the code without debugging if preferred.
-Ensure that the include paths in the `Makefile` are updated to match the system configuration.
+  - IDE: The build workflow involves the `tasks.json` and `launch.json` files in the respective `.vscode` and `.vscode_debian` directories.

+  - CLI: Each solution has a corresponding `Makefile` for compiling the code without debugging if preferred.
+Ensure that the include path flags in the `Makefile` are updated to match the installed paths on the system.

-- **IntelliSense**: The [c_cpp_properties.json](https://code.visualstudio.com/docs/cpp/c-cpp-properties-schema-reference) file is used to configure include paths and other settings for IntelliSense in Visual Studio Code.
+- **IntelliSense**: The [c_cpp_properties.json](https://code.visualstudio.com/docs/cpp/c-cpp-properties-schema-reference) file is used to configure (global level) include paths and other settings for IntelliSense in Visual Studio Code.

 ### External Libraries

 Some C++ solutions utilize both the [Boost](https://www.boost.org/) and [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) libraries.
-The include paths are platform-specific:
+The include paths flags in `task.json` are platform-specific:

 #### MacOS

-For consistency and flexibility across different build systems, the include paths `-I/opt/homebrew/include` and `-I/opt/homebrew/include/eigen3` are specified in the build configurations.
-This ensures compatibility across both the vs code setup (using `tasks.json`) and `Makefile` builds, automatically incorporating updates to library versions installed via [homebrew](https://brew.sh/).
+For consistency and flexibility across different build workflows, the include path flags `-I/opt/homebrew/include` and `-I/opt/homebrew/include/eigen3` are specified in `.vscode/tasks.json` and all `Makefile`.
+This ensures that the compiler’s header search path consistently resolves Boost and Eigen headers across both the IDE‑driven (`tasks.json`) and command‑line (`Makefile`) build workflows.

+Note: The directories `/opt/homebrew/include` and `/opt/homebrew/include/eigen3` are Homebrew‑managed symlinks that point to the currently installed versions of Boost and Eigen, so upgrading those libraries should not require manually adjusting the include paths.

 ```bash
 $ brew install boost eigen